aptung/Balloon-Launch/README.md

 # Balloon-Launch
-Arduino code for the balloon launch.
+Arduino code for Team Daedalus's balloon launch.
 For ASR 2021-2022.

-The files that ran during the space launch are: Balloon_arduino_1.ino, Balloon_arduino_3.ino, and the folder Arduino 2.
+The files that ran during the space launch are: Balloon_arduino_1.ino, Balloon_arduino_3.ino, Emory_Ozone.ino, and the folder Arduino 2.
 Below are brief descriptions of each of the files/folders.

 - Folder "Arduino_2" contains all the files for Arduino 2.
 There are a lot of these because there are a lot of individual projects, but the main file is actually Arduino_2.ino, which calls all the other ones.